timotheqds/Methano-Project-16s-Data-Analysis/README.md

 # MethanoPipeline: 16S rRNA Analysis of Tree Soil, Bark, and Trunks

 ## Overview
-A customized bioinformatic pipeline for analyzing 16S rRNA amplicon sequencing data from tree-associated environments, built upon SimpleMetaPipeline and optimized for environmental microbiome data.
+A customised bioinformatic pipeline for analyzing 16S rRNA amplicon sequencing data from tree-associated environments, built upon SimpleMetaPipeline and optimised for environmental microbiome data.

 ## Structure of Research